9fots/fruitsofthespirit/_posts/2014-05-28-overcoming-the-presence-of-the-past.markdown

 date:   2014-05-28
 categories: Love
 permalink: overcoming-the-presence-of-the-past.html
+slug: Love forgives and heals all, even that from all of your yesterdays.
+Thus Love will overcome the presence of the past, making all things new.
+keys: love forgives, love heals, love makes all things new, overcome the presence of the past.
 ---
 The primary reason I subtitled [Fruits of the Spirit][leanpub] with "Overcoming the Presence of the Past" is because the past is always present.